CowboyFromHell/devops_course/til/til.md

 ## 05.06.2021
 + Finally, I could ran Jenkins task on AWS instance(he didn't fall, like last time), also added the webhook for it.

+## 06.06.2021
++ I read about scrum.
+The poker scrum is fun =)
++ Left grooming the code and I think my ansible homework is done.